Meaningful personalization: A guide to getting started

 Today, consumers expect personalization, even if they take it for granted.
 A recent McKinsey research report reveals 71 percent of consumers expect companies to deliver personalized experiences, with 80 percent of consumers stating they are more likely to purchase if the company offers a personalized experience.

 Personalization is a great way to capture attention and build loyalty.
 However, as a tactic, it’s data-driven, and when executed without a sound approach, it can miss the mark.
 It’s crucial to find ways to humanize the data that you’ve collected.

 To get started, it is important to understand today’s personalization landscape.
 Essentially, there are three primary ways to tailor your user experience:

 - Input: The user’s stated needs based on direct feedback or responses

-- Action: The user’s unspoken needs based on their behavior
+- Intent: The user’s unspoken needs based on their behavior

 - Context: The user’s characteristics and context